sapphire-2112/Connect6/README.md

 Current limitations include:

-* Peer identity currently tied to transport address
+* Peer metadata is not yet persisted across restarts
-* Duplicate peer sessions possible
+* Duplicate peer sessions are possible
 * No cryptographic identity verification yet
 * No encrypted messaging yet
 * No automatic peer reconnect
 * No decentralized peer discovery
 * No NAT traversal support
+* No offline message synchronization
-* No persistent chat storage yet
+* No group communication support

 ---